edufullstack/edufullstack/README.md

 ***

-+I'm a ⌨️🖥️ Full Stack developer with a background in Psychology.
-I am passionate about software development and have worked with technologies such as NodeJS, React, Redux, Python and SQL, among others.
-I am empathetic and possess active listening skills.
-I consider myself self-taught and perseverant, and I am committed to keep growing in the industry and solving challenges as they arise.
-English level: C1 Advanced.
++I'm a ⌨️🖥️ Full Stack developer.
+I am passionate about software development and have worked with technologies such as JAVA, SpringBoot, Angular, NodeJS, React, Redux, SQL, among others.

 +Reach me at 📫 eduhey1@icloud.com